-The settlement agreement we reached with the Internal Revenue Service, relating to significant proposed adjustments to our taxable income for 2000 through 2007, may not be finalized.
+A revised settlement agreement or the outcome of possible litigation may be more costly than the proposed settlement agreement we reached with the Internal Revenue Service, relating to significant proposed adjustments to our taxable income for 2000 through 2007.

 The Internal Revenue Service ("IRS") completed separate examinations of our federal income tax returns for the years 2000 through 2004 and 2005 through 2007 and issued assessments for unpaid taxes, interest and penalties related to our treatment of the flow-through income and loss from an investment in a portfolio of residual interests of Real Estate Mortgage Investment Conduits ("REMICs").
 This portfolio has been managed and maintained during years prior to, during and subsequent to the examination period.
 The IRS indicated that it did not believe that, for various reasons, we had established sufficient tax basis in the REMIC residual interests to deduct the losses from taxable income.
 The IRS assessment related to the REMIC issue is \$190.7 million in taxes and penalties.
 There would also be applicable interest, which may be substantial.
 Additional state income taxes along with any applicable interest may become due when a final resolution is reached and could also be substantial.

 We appealed these assessments within the IRS and, in 2007, we made a payment of \$65.2 million with the United States Department of the Treasury related to this assessment.
 In August 2010, we reached a tentative settlement agreement with the IRS.
-Because net operating losses that we incurred in 2009 were carried back to taxable years that were included in the settlement agreement, it was subject to review by the Joint Committee on Taxation of Congress.
-Following that review, the IRS indicated that it is reconsidering the terms of the settlement.
-We are attempting to address the IRS' concerns, but there is a risk that we may not be able to settle the proposed adjustments with the IRS or, alternatively, that the terms of any final settlement will be more costly to us than the currently proposed settlement.
+Because net operating losses that we incurred in 2009 were carried back to taxable years that were included in the settlement agreement, it was subject to review by the Joint Committee on Taxation of Congress (the "Joint Committee").
+On July 18, 2012, upon completion of Joint Committee review, we were informed by the IRS that it would not finalize our previous settlement agreement.
+As a result, the terms of any final settlement may be more costly to us than the currently proposed settlement.
+We are exploring our alternatives with respect to this matter.
 In the event that we are unable to reach any settlement of the proposed adjustments, we would be required to litigate their validity in order to avoid a full concession to the IRS.
 Any such litigation could be lengthy and costly in terms of legal fees and related expenses.
 We adjusted our tax provision and liabilities for the effects of the tentative settlement agreement in 2010.
 The IRS' reconsideration of the terms of the settlement agreement did not change our belief that the previously recorded items are appropriate.
 However, we would need to make appropriate adjustments, which could be material, to our tax provision and liabilities if our view of the probability of success in this matter changes, and the ultimate resolution of this matter could have a material negative impact on our effective tax rate, results of operations, cash flows and statutory capital.
 In this regard, see "- Regulatory capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."